Custom systems

 Rules-first preview with one clear signal and a clean next step if you want to go deeper.

-• Rules-first workflow bottleneck preview
+• Rules-first build bottleneck preview

 • One visible systems-fit signal before paid scoping